 A School-at-Home Model Might Not Be Successful

 Since following the school-at-home model has been quite ineffective for many homeschool families, there are a variety of other styles that parents use to help educate their children.
 In reality, most families are eclectic homeschoolers.
-They simply pick and choose what works best for their kids and situation.
+They pick and choose what works best for their kids and situation.

 A Note About Publicly Funded K12 Programs